mleoking/LeoTaskApp/README.md

 # Instruction

-For each application, you can either view its source code or download the executable program.

 Before running an applcation please install:

 * [Java](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html) and include the the directory of the command _java_ in the system's _PATH_ environment variable.